llnl/axom/src/axom/bump/docs/sphinx/bump_views.rst

 Structured Mesh Views
 ^^^^^^^^^^^^^^^^^^^^^^

-The structured mesh topology view, ``axom::mir::views::StructuredTopologyView``, pertains to any of the Blueprint structured topology types.
+The structured mesh topology view, ``axom::bump::views::StructuredTopologyView``, pertains to any of the Blueprint structured topology types.
 The ``StructuredTopologyView`` class is a template that takes an indexing policy as a template argument.
 The indexing policy computes zone indices and converts to/from logical/global indices.
 The ``StridedStructuredIndexingPolicy`` class supports indexing for